 Performing the full bench press produces greater gains than half bench variations, but there are other variations on the bench press to consider.
 Namely, inclined bench presses can increase the challenge of the exercise and shift the emphasis of work to different muscles.

-While hitting 225 on the bench press is a good achievement, it takes much more to stand out among gym goers.
-Knowing how to calculate max reps from 225 and answer the question “How many reps of 225 to bench 315” is key to moving up to a 315 1RM.
+Overall, while hitting 225 on the bench press is a good achievement, it takes much more to stand out among gym goers.
+Knowing how to calculate max reps from 225 is key to moving up to a 315 1RM.

 Frequently Asked Questions